Chris Squire: Early career

-Squire's first band was the Selfs, a rock and rhythm and blues band that featured Jackman on keyboards and Martin Adelman on drums.
+Squire's first band was the Syn, a rock and rhythm and blues band that featured Jackman on keyboards and Martin Adelman on drums.
 Their first public performance took place at The Graveyard, a youth club in the hall of St. Andrew's.
-In 1965, following several personnel changes, Squire, Jackman and Adelman teamed with singer Steve Nardelli, guitarist John Painter, and drummer Gunnar Jökull Hákonarson to form a new group, the Syn.
+In 1965, following several personnel changes, Squire, Jackman and Adelman teamed with singer Steve Nardelli, guitarist John Painter, and Icelandic drummer Gunnar Jökull Hákonarson to form a new group, the Syn.
 The group performed Tamla Motown covers before they changed direction towards psychedelic rock.
 After several months, Painter was replaced by guitarist Peter Banks.
 The new line-up gained a following large enough to secure a weekly residency at the Marquee Club in Soho, which was followed by a recording contract with Deram Records.
 The band once opened for The Jimi Hendrix Experience at the venue, "So I saw what was possible, and I just had this innate faith that I was going to make it."
 Together they released two singles before they disbanded.